 In 1940, she joined the vocal group, Industrias Nativas (Native Industries), produced by the brothers Jacobo, Luis, and William Córdova Chirino, who transmitted through the radio station, WIAC, until 1945.

 During World War II, Julita entertained the troops as part of the “USO” (United Service Organization).
-Afterward, she moved to New York, where she appeared in Hispanic venues such as El Teatro Puerto Rico, among others.
-Also, she appeared on the radio stations, WWRL and WHOM.
+Afterward, she moved to New York, where she appeared in Hispanic venues such as El Teatro Puerto Rico and on the radio stations, WWRL and WHOM.

 In 1947 she was offered a recording contract.
 Also, she recorded the boleros “Diez Años” (Ten Years) by Rafael Hernandez and “Aunque Me Llores” (If You Cry For Me) by Claudio Ferrer.
 In 1948, she recorded and interpreted forty-nine Danzas by composers such as Juan Morel Campos, Manuel Gregorio Tavarez, Rafael Alers, and Angel Mislan, among others.